 In 99% of cases, the article isn’t optimized for SEO and will never generate traffic.
 They are short, sometimes poorly written, with bad grammar, and only designed to get the product or site owner a backlink.

-It’s also not very passive since I have to physically paste their article in, do some minor editing & formating, add an image, publish it, and then send them payment info in Paypal.
+It’s also not very passive since I have to physically paste their article in, do some minor editing & formatting, add an image, publish it, and then send them payment info in Paypal.

 I look forward to my overall income being high enough to where I can stop doing these.
-And I only do them on this site and not my other sites.
+And again, I only do them on this site and not my other sites.
 My goal is to stop doing them when my other income hits $35,000/month.

-I started doing a little bit of consulting from my grocery website during Q3.
+I started doing a little bit of consulting from my grocery website during Q3 last year.
 After all, I worked for Whole Foods Market for almost 25 years, so it’s something I have a lot of experience in.